Space Chimps: Plot

 In outer space, an uncrewed, intelligent life-searching NASA space probe, Infinity, is dragged into an intergalactic wormhole and crash-lands on the other side of the galaxy.
-It lands on an Earth-like alien planet named Malgor, populated by colorful alien beings.
-Zartog, an inhabitant, accidentally discovers how to take manual control of the onboard machinery and uses it to enslave the population.
+It lands on an Earth-like alien planet named Malgor, populated by colorful fishmen-like beings.
+Zartog, a tyrannical inhabitant, accidentally discovers how to take manual control of the onboard machinery and uses it to enslave the population.
 Faced with the possible extinction of Infinity and their budget, the scientists hire multiple chimpanzees as astronauts to regain contact with the probe and retrieve it: technical genius Comet, lieutenant Luna and commander Titan.
 The Senator adds Ham III, grandson of Ham, the first chimpanzee in space to the team, who works as a cannonball at a circus in company of Houston, a friend of Ham III's grandfather.
-Ham III is uninterested in the mission, but despite his best attempts to escape, he is launched into space with technical genius Comet, lieutenant Luna and commander Titan.
+Ham III is uninterested in the mission, but despite his best attempts to escape, he is launched into space.

 Ham, Luna and Titan enter the wormhole, where the latter two pass out from the pressure, leaving Ham with the task of getting the ship out and landing it.
-The ship and Titan are taken by the henchmen of a tyrannical fishmen-like alien named Zartog, and Titan, unaware of Zartog's agenda, teaches him about the probe's features.
+They arrive on Malgor and the ship and Titan are taken by the henchmen of Zartog.
+Titan, unaware of Zartog's agenda, teaches him about the probe's features.
 Ham and Luna journey to Zartog's palace.
 Ham reveals that he believes Space Chimps is a joke which makes Luna angry at him.
-They arrive in the planet Malgor and meets a big-headed alien named Kilowatt, who glows when she gets scared.
+They meet a big-headed alien named Kilowatt, whose head glows when she gets scared.
 They go into a valley of the aliens' food where they meet some small, spherical creatures called globhoppers, which arrange themselves into a duplicate of Ham and copy his every move, and then they go into the cave of the Flesh-Devouring Beast.
 Kilowatt volunteers to distract the beast so Luna and Ham can escape, and is devoured in the process.
 They then go inside the Dark Cloud of Id, which they fall out of.
 Once at the palace, they rescue Titan and plan to leave.
 However, Ham, Luna and Titan alter their course of action after noticing Zartog torturing the inhabitants by having them frozen in a pool of freznar, feeling they owe it to Kilowatt to stop Zartog.
 They abandon the ship, which returns home on autopilot.